 Speaking the truth or remaining silent about the other person, instead of telling lies against him or her

-Refusing to covet that which belongs to the other person; refusing to practise envy or jealousy toward him or her.
+Refusing to covet that which belongs to the other person, and refusing to practise envy or jealousy toward him or her.

-Love, or outgoing care and concern for the other person, whenever it is practised, always faithfully serves its intended purpose.
-The practice of love can be the backbone of all human relationships if we would allow this to happen.
-It can be of great spiritual and other benefit to individuals and groups alike, wherever and whenever it is practised.
+Love, or outgoing care and concern for the other person, whenever it is practised, always faithfully serves its intended purpose and bears fruit.
+The practice of love can be the backbone of all human relationships if we would allow this to happen; and it can be of great spiritual and other benefit to individuals and groups alike, wherever and whenever it is practised.

 By Edward Fagan